jksusu/jksusu/README.md

 ### Hi there 👋 Welcome to my GitHub profile!

-I'm jksusu - a PHP developer, and Open source contributor.
+I'm jksusu - a developer, and Open source contributor.